 Obviously, if a usual visit to a doctor is more resource intensive than issuing a certificate, it is wrong that the latter takes over the first.
 To me it seems also peculiar that the rule for this DRG is placed between diffrent medical visits.
 For example it does not affect the grouping to neurological visits but it affects grouping to orthopaedic visits.

 This rule does not demand a doctors visit although a certificate is always issued by a doctor.
 Is the idea, that this DRG should apply for issuing the certificate when the patient is not present?

 An alternative and clearly more simple solution is to move the rule below the rules for doctor visits, after rule for DRG W99Z/884T (current ord 200D1955) without any other change in the rule.
 Then it would not run over any medical visit and still catch the cases where a certificate is issued without medical visit.

-#3 Updated by Ralph Dahlgren almost 5 years ago
+#3 Updated by Ralph Dahlgren over 5 years ago

 Some of the listed certificates can be issued by others than doctors.